stevleibelt/General_Howtos/filesystem/zfs/recover.md

+# ZFS recover

-# check if a pool is importable by doing a dry run import
+## Check if a pool is importable by doing a dry run import

 ```
 zpool import -f -F -n <pool name>
 ```

-# fixing an error
+## Fixing an error

 ```
 #http://zfsonlinux.org/msg/ZFS-8000-8A